 Collins is also trying to make changes to a government program that would save the company millions of dollars if its drug is approved by the FDA.

-Collins’s office says he doesn’t believe his bills represent a conflict of interest, but he is already accused by independent Office of Congressional Ethics of violating House ethics rules and U.S. securities law for his dealings with the drug company.
+Collins’s office says he doesn’t believe his bills represent a conflict of interest, but he is already accused by the independent Office of Congressional Ethics of violating House ethics and U.S. securities law over his dealings with the drug company.

 The Daily Beast found at least four bills that Collins drafted or sponsored that would have directly affected the drug company, Innate Immunotherapeutics:

 - A 2013 bill that would have appropriated more money to an NIH grant program from which Innate previously received $300,000.

 - A 2016 bill that made it easier for drug companies to be granted FDA status to begin drug trials, which Innate received last year.